Songs from the Wood: Musical style and themes

 Filled with imagery from medieval Britain (especially in the "Jack-in-the-Green", "Cup of Wonder", and "Ring Out Solstice Bells" lyrics), and ornamental folk arrangement (as in "Velvet Green" and "Fire at Midnight"), Songs From the Wood was a departure from the hard rock of earlier Jethro Tull material, though it still retained some of the band's older, progressive sound.

-Anderson's inspiration to pursue folk was inspired by recent changes in his personal life; he had recently gotten married and purchased a farm estate in rural Buckinghamshire, giving him "an opportunity to evaluate and reflect upon the cultural and historical significance of making that commitment to English residency."
+Anderson's inspiration to pursue folk was inspired by recent changes in his personal life; he had recently got married and purchased a farm estate in rural Buckinghamshire, giving him "an opportunity to evaluate and reflect upon the cultural and historical significance of making that commitment to English residency."
 Anderson was also partly inspired by the book Folklore, Myths and Legends of Britain which was given to him by Jethro Tull's then manager Jo Lustig in 1976.
 According to Anderson, the book "certainly gave me thoughts about the elements of characters and stories that played out in my songwriting on the Songs From the Wood album, which then carried on over to the Heavy Horses album and even beyond that into the Stormwatch album."

 Critical reception

 In a retrospective review, AllMusic called Songs from the Wood "the prettiest record Jethro Tull released at least since Thick as a Brick".
 Paul Stump lauded the album in his History of Progressive Rock, saying that "the barbed, rickety grandeur that Tull had left behind with Benefit had been rebottled in punchy numbers with enough melodic contours to satisfy latter-day FM-radio demands.
 Once again, the band's riffs are unremarkable, but counterpointed – such as with synthesisers playing off mandolin on the title track – and the impact is mesmerizing."
 He also praised the depth of the soundstage, the emphasis of the folk element in the lyrics, and the way riffs are shared around the instrumental ensemble.

-In 2014 Songs from the Wood was included in the list The 100 Greatest Prog Albums of All Time by Prog magazine at number 76.
-In 2000 it was voted number 520 in Colin Larkin's All Time Top 1000 Albums.
+In 2014, Songs from the Wood was included in the list The 100 Greatest Prog Albums of All Time by Prog magazine at number 76.
+In 2000, it was voted number 520 in Colin Larkin's All Time Top 1000 Albums.

 Legacy

 "Ring Out, Solstice Bells" has become popular as a Christmas song in the United Kingdom.
-It has been featured in lists of classic and favourite Christmas songs, and a re-recorded version appears on The Jethro Tull Christmas Album.
+It has been featured in lists of classic and favourite Christmas songs; a re-recorded version appears on The Jethro Tull Christmas Album.

 Members of the band have ranked the album highly in retrospect, with Anderson counting it as among his top five personal favourite Jethro Tull albums.